Don Charlwood: Military service

 For the rest of 1940, Charlwood worked at The 21 Lessons – a course to ensure candidates were fitted for the theoretical work of initial training.
 In May 1941, after 11 months on the reserve, Charlwood was called up and posted to No 1.
 Initial Training School, Somers, Victoria.
 From Somers, he proceeded to Sydney and then to Vancouver in Canada.
 Their trip to Canada on the liner SS Monterey was the first across the Pacific by Australian service personnel on a ship registered in neutral America.
-On reaching Vancouver, Charlwood along with the rest of his group, was sent to Edmonton.
+On reaching Vancouver, Charlwood along with the rest of his group, was sent to Edmonton in Alberta.
 In October 1942, they started their training as bomb-aimer/navigators on Course 35 of No. 2 Air Observer Training School, Empire Air Training Scheme.
 Six months, a number of courses and stations, and around 160 hours of flying time later, initial training was complete.

 In May 1943, Charlwood and his course travelled to England, on the Polish liner MS Batory anchoring on the River Clyde on the evening of 12 May.
 Here the course was split, with Charlwood and half of them posted to No. 3 Advanced Flying Unit, Bobbington, between the Severn Valley and Birmingham.
 After completing Advanced Flying, aircrew were posted to Operational Training Units, their entry into combat operations.
 Charlwood was posted to No, 27 OTU, Lichfield – a unit that fed Bomber Command.
-He had almost 200 hours flying time.
+He had almost 200 hours’ flying time.

 At Tatenhill, a satellite airfield of Lichfield, Charlwood, with Pilot Geoff Maddern, crewed up to form a crew of five – the basis of all his future flying in Bomber Command.
 On 1 August 1942 they flew together as a crew for the first time, in a Wellington Bomber.
 On the night of 5 September 1942, they made their last training flight.
 Charlwood's total flying time was now just under 257 hours.
 Training completed, they were posted to fly with No. 103 Squadron RAF, Elsham Wolds.
 Soon after joining the squadron converted from Handley Page Halifaxes to Avro Lancasters.
 Charlwood completed a full tour of 30 operations, the first 103 Squadron to survive a tour in nine months, and was then "screened" to training duties with 27 OTU.
 Of the 20 men who had qualified as navigators with Charlwood, only five were alive at the end of the war.
-He was subsequently mustered for repatriation to Australia via the US where he was to train for duties in the Pacific theatre on Considated Liberator 4 engined bombers.
+He was subsequently mustered for repatriation to Australia via the US where he was to train for duties in the Pacific theatre on Considated Liberator 4-engined bombers.